TwinePlatform/twine-monolith/README.md

-# eslint-config-twine
+# tslint-config-twine

-ESLint config for all Twine Projects
+TSLint config for all Twine Projects

 <hr>